NadineMansour/MonarchMask/README.md

 # MonarchMask Browser Extension

 ## Overview
-MonarchMask is a browser extension that provides intelligent numeric privacy protection when screen sharing and browsing sensitive content.
-It selectively masks financial and personal data to maintain your privacy without disrupting your browsing experience.

-## Problem Solved
-When sharing your screen during presentations, video calls, or recordings, you might accidentally expose sensitive financial information like account balances, transaction amounts, or budget numbers.
-MonarchMask solves this problem by automatically masking:
+Ever want to dig into personal-finance setups with friends or family but don't want to show your Monarch Money balances?
+This extension has you covered.
+It automatically masks:
 - Numbers with currency symbols ($, €, £, ¥)
-- Numbers with percentage signs (%)
+- Numbers followed by a percent sign (%)

-While leaving other numbers (dates, product IDs, etc.) visible for a better browsing experience.

 ## Features
-- **Selective Masking**: Only masks numbers with currency or percentage symbols
+- **Selective masking**: Only masks numbers with currency or percentage symbols
-- **Intelligent Detection**: Recognizes financial data in various formats
-- **Focus on Privacy**: Specifically designed for financial applications and websites like Monarch Money
-- **Simple Toggle**: Easy to enable/disable as needed
+- **Simple toggle**: Easy to enable/disable as needed.
-- **Non-intrusive**: Only affects visual display, not the actual data
+- **Non-intrusive**: Only affects visual display, not the actual data.

 ## Installation Instructions